TheLaughingDuck/advRlab3package/README.md

 * Create the unit tests yourself (using this template for reference):

+See [Github Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for help with formatting this type of document.
   ```
   test_that("Text explaining what this test will test", {
     expect_equal(new_function(arg1, arg2), expected_output)